shivashant25/Power-platform-Copilot/Instructions/Labs/LAB-02.md

 4. Review the connected apps and services.
 If a connection hasn't been made, edit or fix it and then select Create flow.

-Screenshot of the Review your connected apps and services page.

 The Edit with Copilot designer opens with your flow along with a Copilot chat window on the right.